faulkt/OTelD1Workshops/OpenTelemetry-Retail-standalone.md

 ### 1.)
 Instrumenting the application with OpenTelemetry

 The first step in getting traces to Dynatrace is instrumenting your code with OpenTelemetry to capture the telemetry data.
 There are two different approaches you can take: manual or automatic instrumentation.
 Manual instrumentation provides developers with a set of core tools (OpenTelemetry API & SDK) to manually configure the areas of their application they want monitored.
 If manual instrumentation isn't preferred, auto-instrumentation can be used.
 For every language/technology that OpenTelemetry supports, there are generally auto-instrumentation libraries provided for common frameworks used in the language.
-It is recommended to utilize auto-instrumentation libraries when possible as it reduces the chance of errors being introduced into your application and also reduces the amount of future maintenance required as the library author is responsible for maintaining the instrumentation.
+It is recommended to utilize auto-instrumentation libraries when possible as it reduces the chance of errors being introduced into your application and also reduces the amount of future maintenance required as the library author is responsible for maintaining the instrumentation instead of application developers.

-For auto-instrumentation setups, generally all that's required is the library be imported into the application along with a setup call that provides some additonal context (Data source spefific configuration, Exporter configuration, Propagator configuration, Resource configuration).
+For auto-instrumentation setups, generally all that's required is the library be imported into the application along with a setup call that provides some additonal context (Data source specific configuration, Exporter configuration, Propagator configuration, Resource configuration).
 (REWORD)

 This lab will combine both forms of instrumentation.
 Our Retail Application uses manual instrumentation to capture some requests related to the cart functionality, while our Currency Service utilizes auto-instrumentation for telemetry.
 Please refer to the code for additional details on how it is done.